 These additions to your diet will pay big dividends for your health, especially for your skin.
 Good diet habits will help your skin be more resilient, as well as appear brighter and more even-toned.
 Your skin will thank you, and they will taste delicious.

 Vitamin C is a potent antioxidant and is a very beneficial ingredient in many beauty products.
 It is a powerful addition to many beauty preparations, especially in topical applications.
 One of the benefits of a vitamin C additive in skin care products is its ability to protect your skin from damage caused by free radicals.
+Another way to ensure you get all the vitamins you need is infusion therapy.
+Seattle IV can administer treatments in the comfort and privacy of your home.

 Do Get Plenty of Vitamin C